Unity-Technologies/AssetBundles-Browser/Documentation/com.unity.assetbundlebrowser.md

 * Drag bundles around to move them into and out of folders, or merge them.

-* Drag assets from the Project Explorer onto bundels to add them.
+* Drag assets from the Project Explorer onto bundles to add them.

 * Drag assets onto empty space to create a new bundle.